 Einstein Research Projects support excellent scientific and creative projects in Berlin that meet the highest international standards and are high-risk in the most positive sense of the word.
 The programme offers funding for projects that are innovative in the context of the Berlin scientific community, and that are supported by several institutions in the city.

 Only professors at the five eligible institutions (Charité, FU, HU, TU, UdK) are entitled to submit individual or joint applications to the Einstein Foundation Berlin.
 One or more of these institutions or one of these institutions and at least one collaborative partner (in accordance with the funding statutes) must support the research project.
+The application must make clear that funding by another funding organization like the DFG is not feasible.

 The applications may also be submitted together with other publicly financed research institutions in Berlin, as well as with the Hebrew University.